neumino/neumino.github.io/_posts/2015-04-18-thinky-rest-api.md

 - `createdAt`: the date at which the user was created.

 The table will be automatically created under the hood.
-If you immediately fire queries while the model has not created a table yet, the queries will be queued.
+If you immediately fire queries while the table is not ready, the queries will be queued.

 II. _Insert a new user_